azuki-miho/SceneEncoder/README.md

 The code has been tested with Python 3.6, TensorFlow 1.13.1, CUDA 10.0 and cuDNN 7.3 on Ubuntu 18.04.

 ## Usage
-### ModelNet40 Classification
-Please check [pointconv_pytorch](https://github.com/DylanWusee/pointconv_pytorch) for details on Classification task on ModelNet40 using pytorch.

 ### ScanetNet DataSet Segmentation

-Download the ScanNetv2 dataset from [here](http://www.scan-net.org/), and see `scannet/README` for details of preprocessing.
+We provide the preprocessed down [here]().
+If you want to prepare the dataset on your own, please download the ScanNetv2 dataset from [here](http://www.scan-net.org/), and see `scannet/README` for details of preprocessing.

 To train a model to segment Scannet Scenes: